TexasInstruments/edgeai-tensorlab/README_6dpose.md

 * [All test images](https://bop.felk.cvut.cz/media/data/bop_datasets/ycbv_test_all.zip)
 * [BOP test images](https://bop.felk.cvut.cz/media/data/bop_datasets/ycbv_test_bop19.zip)

-Download all required components for YCBV dataset with the script below.
-This will download all the equired files for YCBV dataset .
+All required components for YCBV dataset can be downloaded with the script below.
+This will structure them in the required format as well.
 ```
-download_ycbv.sh
+cd datasets
+../download_ycbv.sh
 ```
-In order to convert the dataset for a given split to COCO fromat we need run the command below:
+Once downloaded, the dataset for a given split has to be converted to COCO fromat with the script below:
 ```
 python tools/ycb2coco.py --split train
                          --split test                   #2949 frames for testing
                          --split test  --type bop       # 900 frames for testing as in BOP format
 ```

 The above script will generate **instances_train.json**, **instances_test.json** and **instances_test_bop.json**.
 * **instances_train.json**: Contains annotations for all **50K** pbr images.
 From the set of real images, we select every 10th frame, resulting in **11355** real images.
     In total, there are **61355** frames in the training set.